• Skip to main content

 2. Finely chop the garlic, onions and red peppers.
 In a large soup or casserole pot, heat the olive oil on a medium heat and add the chopped garlic and vegetables.
 Cook for 5 minutes, stirring frequently.

-3. Add the tomatoes, water, vegetable stock, reserved ground lentils (or whole lentils if you’re unable to grind them), salt, pepper and cayenne pepper (if using), then bring to a simmer and cook for 14 minutes if lentils are ground or 30 minutes if using the lentils whole.
-Blend for one minute using a stick blender or liquidiser on high setting.
+3. Add the tomatoes, water, vegetable stock, reserved ground lentils (or whole lentils if you’re unable to grind them), salt, pepper and cayenne pepper (if using).
+Bring to a simmer and cook for 14 minutes if the lentils are ground, or 30 minutes if using the lentils whole.
+Blend for 1 minute using a stick blender or liquidiser on high.

 4. Divide between serving bowls and serve sprinkled with pepper.